GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/influxdb-demo.md

-We will write a Bash scripts and showcase the core code to collect host metrics and send them to Greptime.
-For reference, you can view the complete demo on [Github](https://github.com/GreptimeCloudStarters/quick-start-influxdb-line-protocol).
+We will write a Bash script and showcase the core code to collect host metrics and send them to GreptimeDB.
+For reference, you can view the complete demo on [GitHub](https://github.com/GreptimeCloudStarters/quick-start-influxdb-line-protocol).

 To begin, create a new directory named `quick-start-influxdb` to host our project.
 Then create a new file named `quick-start.sh` and make it executable: